code4yonglei/deep-learning-intro/README.md

 ### Teaching this lesson?
 We would be very grateful if you can provide us with feedback on this lesson.
 You can read more about hosting a lesson pilot for an incubator lesson [here](https://docs.carpentries.org/topic_folders/lesson_development/lesson_pilots.html).

-You can notify us that you plan to teach this lesson by creating an issue in this repository (and labeling it with beta) or posting a message in the carpentries Slack Machine Learning channel.
+You can notify us that you plan to teach this lesson by creating an issue in this repository or posting a message in the carpentries Slack Machine Learning channel.
 Please note the questions below to get an indication of the sort of feedback we expect.

-After the workshop, lease create an issue (or comment on the issue you created before teaching) with general feedback on teaching the lesson, and label it with beta.
+After the workshop, please create an issue (or comment on the issue you created before teaching) with general feedback on teaching the lesson.
 As a template, you can use the following questions:
 * How much time did you need for the material? (preferably per episode)
 * How much time did you need for the exercises?
 * Where there any technical issues that arose during setup?